 ZigiOps, based on the discovered scheme (i.e. the sum of the fields and possible relationships of all connected systems), will capture the problem in Dynatrace, but, before submitting, it will perform a few checks.
 It will inspect whether there are any issues with the related resources in other systems, whether there is a change that has been submitted in the ITSM system for this application/VM, or if there is an already existing incident.
 Only then ZigiOps will execute the desired operation.

-To summarize (based on both our experience and that of others), data virtualization has a number of benefits, and there are many reasons why it might be the right approach in some scenarios.
+To summarize, data virtualization has a number of benefits, and there are many reasons why it is the right approach in many situations.

 Of course, data virtualization comes with its own challenges and limitations, too.